peregrine-cms/enhancements/README.md

 # enhancements

-## Do you have an idea on how to make peregrine better?
+## Got some ideas on how to make Peregrine better?

 - create an issue at https://github.com/peregrine-cms/enhancements/issues
 - start a discussion at https://github.com/peregrine-cms/enhancements/discussions

-We'll try to group tickets together and discuss them/turn them into a larger feature.
-Let's make enhancement work for all users of Peregrine!
+As ideas and suggestions are added, we'll try grouping tickets together to discuss them and turn them into larger features.

+If you have any feedback on how to improve this enhancements area, please let us know -- we want to make this work for all users of Peregrine.

+Let's make Peregrine something great together!